szkrd/ts-react-redux-saga-2018-19/book/redux/README.md

 }
 ```

-In this example the amount variable is tied to the conditional's block scope (withc switch case it would be on the level of the enclosing switch).
+In this example the `amount` variable is tied to the conditional's block scope (with switch case it would be on the level of the enclosing switch).

 ## Initial state